wsgan001/papers/multi-tenant/DAX: A Widely Distributed Multitenant Storage Service for DBMS Hosting/README.md

 ## ABSTRACT
 　　Many applications hosted on the cloud have sophisticated data management needs that are best served by a SQL-based relational DBMS.
-It is not dicult to run a DBMS in the cloud, and in many cases one DBMS instance is enough to support an application's workload.
+It is not dificult to run a DBMS in the cloud, and in many cases one DBMS instance is enough to support an application's workload.
 However, a DBMS running in the cloud (or even on a local server) still needs a